cspr-rad/kairos-spec/src/spec.typ

 = Introduction

-The Casper Asscoiation has adopted the aim to establish ACTUS contracts on top of the Casper blockchain, unlocking the potential to improve transparency and insights into TradFi without giving up scalability and privacy.
+The Casper Asscoiation has adopted the aim to establish ACTUS contracts on top of the Casper blockchain, unlocking the potential for transparency and insights into TradFi without giving up scalability and privacy.
 As an intermediate step towards building a Layer2 for ACTUS contracts, the goal of this project is to explore the L2-space through a smaller scope.
 The reason for building this proof of concept is to focus the engineering effort and move forward productively, both in learning about Casper's L1 and how to integrate with it, building an L2, and generating and verifying ZK rollups.
-Furthermore the size and complexity of this project not only provides an opportunity to get a better understanding of the challenges associated with bringing zero-knowledge proving into production but also allows the team to collaborate and grow together by developing a production-grade solution.
+Furthermore, the size and complexity of this project not only provides an opportunity to get a better understanding of the challenges associated with bringing zero-knowledge into production but also allows the team to collaborate and grow together by developing a production-grade solution.

-The goal of the proof of concept is to build a zero knowledge validium which exclusively supports payment transfers on its L2.
-Here, validium refers to the fact that the L2 account balances are stored off-chain, i.e. on L2 rather than L1, enabling both a higher transaction throughput and reduced gas fees on Casper.
+The goal of the proof of concept is to build a zero knowledge validium for payment transfers on its L2.
+Here, validium refers to the fact that the L2 data, such as account balances, are stored on L2 rather than L1, enabling both a higher transaction throughput and reduced gas fees on Casper.
 This is a great first step in the direction of building an ACTUS ZK-based L2 on Casper.
-Note that this proof of concept also forms the first step towards very cheap, frictionless systems for NFT minting and transfers, to aid Casper in becoming _the_ blockchain to push the art industry forward.
+Note that this proof of concept also forms the first step towards very cheap, frictionless systems for NFT minting and transfers, to aid Casper in becoming _the_ blockchain to push the digital art industry forward.

-The project itself contains very few basic interactions: Any user will be able to deposit to and withdraw from an L1 contract controlled by the ZK validium, and use the L2 to transfer tokens to others who have done the same.
+The project itself contains very few basic interactions.
+Any user will be able to deposit to and withdraw from an L1 contract controlled by the ZK validium, and use the L2 to transfer tokens to others who have done the same.
 In the remainder of this document, we will detail the requirements on such a system and how we plan to implement and test it.

 In @overview (Product Overview) we specify the high-level interactions that the proof of concept will implement. @requirements determines requirements based on the specified interactions to end-to-end test.
 Next, we describe some UI/UX concerns in @uiux.
 Next, we provide an abstract architecture in @high-level-design (High-Level Design), followed by the Low-Level Design in @low-level-design and testing concerns in @testing.